 There is much uncertainty and discrepancy concerning the history of the Coalbrookdale Works.
-Scrivenor, in his "History of the Iron Trade," represents pit-coal as used in 1713.
+Scrivenor, in his "History of the Iron Trade," represents pitcoal as used in 1713.
 Dr. Percy, on the other hand, describes the younger Abraham Darby as first employing raw coal in the smelting furnace between the years 1730 and 1735.
 In his first successful experiment he is said to have watched the filling of his furnace for six days and nights uninterruptedly, falling into a deep sleep when he saw the molten iron running forth.
-The success of the work was probably secured by the erection of a water-wheel of twenty-four feet diameter, capable of giving a But water was scarce, and a powerful blast. fire-engine, or old atmospheric steam-engine, was set up to pump back the water from the lower to the upper mill-pond.
+The success of the work was probably secured by the erection of a water-wheel of twenty-four feet diameter, capable of giving a powerful blast.
+But water was scarce, and a fire-engine, or old atmospheric steam-engine, was set up to pump back the water from the lower to the upper mill-pond.
 Here is one of those significant instances which teach us the power of coal and the interdependence of the arts.
 Employed in this engine as a source of motive power, it enabled coal to be also used in the smelting-furnace.
 And this is typical of the iron trade, as it is of other trades to the present day; for our iron industry in all its developments is as dependent on coal for motive power as for fuel in the furnace.

 In December, 1756, we find the works "at the top pinnacle of prosperity, twenty or twenty-two tons per week, and sold off as fast as made, at profit enough."
 And from this time and from this success arose England's material power.
-To this invention, says M'Culloch, "this country owes more perhaps than to any one else."1 tons, and the increase has since proceeded, as we have seen, in a nearly constant rate of multiplication.1
+To this invention, says M'Culloch, "this country owes more perhaps than to any one else."
+60

 The subsequent history of the iron trade is best to be read in the growth of its produce.
-Already in 1788 the produce had risen to 68,300
+Already in 1788 the produce had risen to 68,300 tons, and the increase has since proceeded, as we have seen, in a nearly, constant rate of multiplication.
+61